helje5/dockSwiftOnARM/README.md

 Just create a new SwiftXcode NIO project, develop your app on macOS using the default template.

-To deploy, just create an aggregate target with a script build phase that invokes `swift build` and copies the result to your Raspi (or directly builds on NFS).
+To deploy, create an aggregate target with a script build phase that invokes `swift build` and copies the result to your Raspi (or directly builds on NFS).